Andersen0/nrf52840_uart_commands/README.md

     west flash
     ```
 3. **Connect via USB**
 * Plug the nRF52840-DK into your PC via the nRF USB microUSB port.
+Make sure to provide power to the board.
+For example, via external supply with the other MicroUSB port, or a C2032 battery.
-* A virtual COM port (`/dev/ttyACM0` on Linux, `COMx` on Windows) will appear.
+* A virtual serial port (`/dev/ttyACM0` on Linux, `COMx` on Windows) will appear.
 * Open it with your favorite terminal program with a baudrate of 115200:
     ```bash
     screen /dev/ttyACM0 115200